crux82/ExtremITA/README.md

 # How to train extremITLLaMA

-Be sure to have the 2 files above `train.txt` and `dev.txt` in the data folder, then run the following command:
+Be sure to have the 2 files above `train.txt` and `dev.txt` in the data folder, then go back to the root folder and run the following command:

 ```
-nohup python -u extremITLLaMA/train.py > logs/training_extremITLLaMA.out &
+nohup python -u extremITLLaMA/train.py > training_extremITLLaMA.out &
 ```

 By default, the script will train the extremITLLaMA for 2 epochs on the dataset you provided.
 For more details please consult the official paper.
 In the end, the model will be saved in the `models` directory.